aionnetwork/aion-docs/aion-node/fast-vm/docker-method.en.md

 ![Docker Logo](/aion-node/fast-vm/images/docker-logo.png)

-This Docker image has been created by a member of the Aion community, and is supported by the Aion Foundation.
+This Docker image has been created by a member of the Aion community and is supported by the Aion Foundation.

-Docker allows you to run virtual machines using the underlying unix sub-system on your Linux or macOS computer.
+Docker allows you to run virtual machines using the underlying Unix sub-system on your Linux or macOS computer.
 Windows works in a similar way, hosting a small virtual machine within Hyper-V, allowing for fewer components and has less moving parts than a standard virtual machine.
-We're really glossing over how Docker works right here, so if you'd like to know more you should checkout the [Docker website](https://www.docker.com/).
+We're really glossing over how Docker works right here, so if you'd like to know more you should check out the [Docker website](https://www.docker.com/).

 The benefit this Docker image has over install the FastVM directly onto Ubuntu is that there is very little setup required.
-Also, this method can be ran on any operating system with Docker installed.
+Also, this method can run on any operating system with Docker installed.

 ## Prerequisites

-You must have [Docker](https://www.docker.com/) installed on you machine in order to run the Docker image.
+You must have [Docker](https://www.docker.com/) installed on your machine in order to run the Docker image.
 Docker runs on Linux, macOS, and Windows.

-Docker for Windows has some very specific system requiments.
+Docker for Windows has some very specific system requirements.
 Take a look at the [Docker documentation](https://docs.docker.com/docker-for-windows/install/) to find out what you'll need.

 ## Install